Why I Cut Up My Drivers License, Social Security Card and Debit Card

-In the United States there is a drive for independence.
-The mainstream mindset seems to be moving further away from community, and towards individualism.
-We have this idea that we can be independent of one another simply through money.
-However I believe this to be a fallacy, an illusion.
-Money does take out the humanity and remove the human touch but the reality is that on the other side of that money is a human.
+In the United States, there is a drive for independence.
+The mainstream mindset seems to be moving further away from community, heading towards individualism.
+We have this idea that we can be independent of one another, simply through money.
+However, I believe this to be a fallacy, an illusion.
+Money does take out the humanity and remove the human touch, but the reality is that on the other side of that money is a human.
 Money outsources our work and makes it appear that we are not dependent on someone else, but we indeed are.
 They are there.
-We are also dependent on this Earth and the millions of others species that we share this Earth with.
-Money again gives us the illusion that we are independent from all of this, but we are not.
+We are also dependent on this Earth and the millions of other species that we share this Earth with.
+Money again gives us the illusion that we are independent of all of this, but we are not.
 We live in a period of time where all of this can be an illusion for the privileged, but this will not last.
 This period of the human experience will be a blink of an eye in the timeline of the human race.
 We are all in this together on this little planet of ours.
 That may not be a lesson learned by everyone in this generation, but a future generation will become fully aware of this.

 Some would look at cutting up these documents as radical individualism.
 Some probably assume that I am anti-government.
 This is not about individualism.
 It’s about community.
 This is about removing the extraneous from life so that I can focus on what really matters, which for me is a healthy and happy community of people and all creatures.
 I am not anti-government.
 I am very much against many of the things that our government is currently doing.
 But I am not against the concept of a just and equal government by and for the people.

 I’d also like to note that nothing is permanent.
-At time of writing in 2018, I am young, at the age of 31.
+At the time of writing this in 2018, I am young, at the age of 31.
 It is possible that I will end up with a bank account later in life.
-But to go even ten years without one, is more than just meaningful.
-Part of what I am doing, is testing the boundaries of the human experience and seeing what is possible.
+But to go even ten years without one is more than just meaningful.
+Part of what I am doing is testing the boundaries of the human experience and seeing what is possible.
 Much of what I have done, I would not have known if it was possible as a younger me.
-Regardless of whether or not I have a bank account again in my life time, I am very certain that the overall path of my life will stay true.
+Regardless of whether or not I have a bank account again in my lifetime, I am very certain that the overall path of my life will stay true.
 It will change and it will meander, but I will stay true to my morals and always aim to live a life that is beyond myself.

-I would like to say again that I am far from perfect, and that I acknowledge the hypocrisy that I do have as a 21st century human being.
-However nearly all of my actions are deeply thought out prior to taking them.
+I would like to say again that I am far from perfect, and that I acknowledge the hypocrisy that I do have as a 21st-century human being.
+However, nearly all of my actions are deeply thought out prior to taking them.
 I am on a path of living in the service of humanity, our fellow species on the Earth, and Earth itself.
 For me, simple and radically different living is the path that I’ve chosen to take.
-It’s not the only path, but for me it works.
-My intentions is not for anyone to follow my path exactly, but I do intend to influence and inspire people to be truly aware and conscious of the impact of their actions and to make proper changes to strive for a sustainable and just society and world.
+It’s not the only path, but for me, it works.
+My intentions are not for anyone to follow my path exactly, but I do intend to influence and inspire people to be truly aware and conscious of the impact of their actions and to make proper changes to strive for a sustainable and just society and world.